Combining Context Awareness and Planning to Learn Behavior Trees from Demonstration: Background and Related Work

 \subsection{Related Work}

-To the best of our knowledge there are only three previous studies~\cite{sagredo-olivenza_trained_2019, french_learning_2019, robertson_building_2015} that combine LfD and BTs.
+To the best of our knowledge there are only four previous studies~\cite{sagredo-olivenza_trained_2019, french_learning_2019, robertson_building_2015, suddrey_learning_2021} that combine LfD and BTs.
 The method proposed in~\cite{sagredo-olivenza_trained_2019} and ~\cite{french_learning_2019} learns a mapping from state space to action space as a Decision Tree (DT), which is converted into a BT, using the fact that BTs generalize DTs \cite{colledanchise_how_2017}.
-In~\cite{robertson_building_2015}, on the other hand, authors encode the demonstrated sequence of actions directly as a BT.
+In~\cite{robertson_building_2015}, on the other hand, authors encode the demonstrated sequence of actions directly as a BT, while in \cite{suddrey_learning_2021} BTs are generated by natural language instructions.

 In~\cite{sagredo-olivenza_trained_2019}, LfD is used to assist game designers in creating behaviors for Non-Player Characters (NPCs).
 A DT is trained as a mapping between the game's state and the action the NPC should execute.
 The DT is later flattened into a set of rules which are simplified with a greedy algorithm and translated into a BT.
 The final BT, however, cannot be used as is but requires a final tuning of parameters, thus limiting its usage to support the final NPC design.
 This is extended by~\cite{french_learning_2019} who generalize it to use any logic minimizer instead of the greedy algorithm, and implement the solution on a mobile manipulator performing a house cleaning task.
 The whole action space and state space are encoded in the tree which would then contain elements that are not used at runtime and complicate the structure of the BT.
 Furthermore, the frame of reference is hard-coded in the actions which reduces their reusability.
 The same \emph{place} action for example cannot be reused in different situations.
 The method does not exploit any previous knowledge about the actions' behaviors and it cannot execute behaviors that were not demonstrated but that may be required in some situations.